Skip to Content

 • Choose pale coloured clothes to wear.
 White, beige and pastel colours.
 They are more comfortable than wearing darker colours which absorb heat.

 • If you want to keep the sun off your skin a long sleeve shirt made from Cotton or Linen in pale colours is the best option.
-Think about Ibiza fashion looks which are mainly white designs and iconic Beach Style looks that work every summer season.
+Think about Ibiza fashion looks which are mainly white designs and casual Beach Style looks, they work season after season.

 Essaouira Inside the Kasbah Ait Benhaddou Morocco

 • Sunglasses.
-Well in Spain you need them all year rounds and wear them for most of the day.
-Make sure they have UV protection of course and better to choose a style that covers a large area of the face if possible.
+In Spain you need them all year round and wear them for most of the day.
+Make sure they have UV protection.
+It´s best to choose a style that covers a large area of the face if possible.
 Remember to avoid looking directly at the sun as this may hurt your eyes without your glasses on.
+I have a winter pair and summer pair.
+The winter ones are more opaque, not as dark as the summertime sunglasses for very bright days.

 • Travel Scarf.
 When I travel I always have a thin scarf with me.
 In summertime for car journeys it can be handy if the sun is on your legs or arms as a cover up.
 See more uses for a travel scarf